 Statue of Benkos Biohó

-The town of Palenque offers an array of different activities to dive into history and culture.
+The town of Palenque offers a lot of different activities to dive into history and culture.
 First would be the statue of Benkos Biohó, founder of San Basilio.
 You can also visit the hair salon Belleza La Reina del Kongo, where you can learn about traditional hairstyles and how they were used to send secret messages!
 Music plays an important role in the town’s culture, so go visit Rafael Cassiani Cassiani (have a look at this YouTube video) or the studio of the young band Kombilesa Mi (check them out on YouTube).

 Typical Lunch in San Basilio